rellaner/awesome-position-based-quantum-cryptography/Contributing.md

 - Add new categories or improve existing categorization when appropriate.
 - Within categories, please ensure link names are in chronological order.
 - Have your description:
-  - Be short and simple, descriptive but not pitchy or promotional.
+  - Be short and simple, descriptive and factual, consisting of 1-2 sentences.
   - Follow this format: `[name (year)](link) - Description.`.
 The 'year' should be the year in which the paper first appeared online.
   - Start with a capital and end with a full stop/period; no trailing whitespace.
   - Checked for spelling and grammar.